MSrvComm/BLOCProxy/README.md

 We have now adopted the practice of adding a `+` for any commit that adds lines or functionality and a `-` for any commit that removes lines or functionality.
 However, as of now, this is on a best effort basis.

-## Major TODO

-TODO: remove all atomics and sync.maps by using svcEndpoints struct to replace Svc2BackendSrvMap